-To find your own path, start with your passion
+To find your path, start with your passion

 Selfless.
 Altruistic.
 Hands-on.
 Real-world.
 Caring.
 Connected.
 Ask our students why they chose CNRE and how they describe this community of scholars, and these are the kinds of words they use.

-This is the place where we go out into the forests and fields and streams.
-Our kind of learning is all about being out in the world so we can see and do.
-After all, we’re building future leaders who have the know-how to make a difference and the passion to want to.
+This is the place where we go out into the forests and fields and step into the labs.
+Our kind of learning is about being in the world and using the technology to see and do.
+After all, we’re building future leaders who have the skills to make a difference and the passion to want to.

 Our culture is about community